hakyimlab/ukbrest/README.md

 <img src="/misc/ukbrest_arch.png" alt="Setup and architecture image" width="75%"/>
 </p>

+# News
+ * 2018-11-25: fix when a dataset has a data-field already loaded.
+Docker image is now updated.
+ Check out the [documentation](https://github.com/hakyimlab/ukbrest/wiki/Load-real-UK-Biobank-data) (Section `Duplicated data-fields`).

 # Installation
 You only need to install ukbREST in a server/computer; clients can connect to it and make queries just using standard tools like `curl`.
 The quickest way to get ukbREST is to use